gummikana/NoMoreSpace/rules.md

 WARP!
 -----

-When playing the WARP!, select one of the tiles with an engine (one of your space ships, one of your enemies space ships or a Bulldozer) and it jumps 2 squares ahead in the direction that the space ship is travelling.
+When playing the WARP!, select one of the tiles with an engine (one of your space ships, one of your enemies space ships or a Bulldozer) and it jumps 2 squares ahead in the direction that the space ship is traveling.
 If the tile 2 squares ahead is occupied you cannot use WARP! on that tile.
 Using WARP! you can jump over the tile directly ahead of the ship.
 If there is a black hole at the destination, you may WARP! the ship to the black hole and then that ship is removed from the game.

 Discard the WARP! tile after use.